Malcolm Slaney

 conference.
 The image on the left shows the

-channel of cochlear output; one step in the correlogram
+spectrogram of one channel of cochlear output; one step in

 ATR